 2 Important Considerations

-If an entity’s
+If you choose to store an entity’s

 changedDate system members.
 In addition, an index is created for the automatically generated attribute

 Changing and deleting objects of an entity with indexes takes longer, because the index needs to be updated in addition to the actual data.
-Therefore, for attributes that are seldomly used as criteria in a search or query, only create an index if the increase in retrieval performance justifies the decrease in update performance.
+Therefore, for attributes that are rarely used as criteria in a search or query, only create an index if the increase in retrieval performance justifies the decrease in update performance.

 Customers are usually retrieved by a combination of ZIP code and house number.
 So, one index is set on the combination of the attributes: